Cardonald College: Courses

+graphic design

 Chartered insurance institution

 Cardonald College became the first Scottish higher education facility to become accredited by the Chartered Insurance Institute for its financial planning course.

 HMIE Inspection

 Her Majesty's Inspectorate of Education is a government organisation in charge of checking the quality of education proved at a learning facility.

 The most recent HMIE inspection took place on week beginning 10 March 2008.